atamagnini/Python_diseases-development/README.md

 # diseases-development
-Diseases-developmente is a quick python script that shows through graphs and small tables the correlation between the causes of terminal diseases based on the development of a country.
-To use, edit script.py (the fileroots) and swap in your info.
+Diseases-development is a quick python script that shows through graphs and specific tables the correlation between the causes of terminal diseases based on the development of the countries.
+To use, edit script.py (fileroots) and swap in your info.

 Database is from PAHO and WHO (last published data from 2019).